 - Learn to adjust the setting of multimeters as per the guidelines, use the manual script

-- Make sure you connect the probes into appropriate ports
+- Make sure you connect the probes to appropriate ports

-- Observe and note down the readings carefully in your digital device
+- Observe and note down the readings carefully on your digital device

 - While working first mark the damaged or hot wires appropriately with the help of electrical coloured tape

 Testing 240 Voltage in a Wire